 Cashback from credit cards is generally easier to redeem than rewards points.
-It's automatically credited to your credit card account each month, as in the case of cashback credit cards from HSBC, EastWest Bank, and Security Bank.
+It's automatically credited to your credit card account each month, as in the case of cashback credit cards from HSBC and Security Bank.

 Other than cashback, there's nothing else you can get.
-The rebate earned can't be exchanged for other types of credit card rewards, like air miles and waived annual fee.
-You can't even use it to claim actual cash or convert to a check.
+The rebate earned can't be exchanged for other types of credit card rewards, like air miles and waived annual fees.
+You can't even use it to claim actual cash or convert it to a check.

-There are certain terms and conditions you need to watch out for when you get cashback from credit card.
-The most common are the rebate limit (typically PHP 1,000 per month) and minimum spend requirement to qualify for cashback.
+There are certain terms and conditions you need to watch out for when you get cashback from a credit card.
+The most common is the rebate limit (typically ₱1,000 per month) and the minimum spend requirement to qualify for cashback.

 Also, certain types of transactions don't earn rebates, such as overseas and online purchases.

-With a rewards credit card, you can exchange points for a lot of different things:
+With a rewards credit card, you can exchange points for a lot of things: